Leahy ’61 directs federal funds to Institute for Global Engagement

 President Lorraine Sterritt

-Saint Michael’s President Lorraine Sterritt said the College “is deeply honored to be a recipient of this Appropriation, which will allow us to continue the very relevant and important work of our new Center for Global Engagement.
+Saint Michael’s President Lorraine Sterritt said the College “is deeply honored to be a recipient of this Appropriation, which will allow us to continue the very relevant and important work of our new Institute for Global Engagement.
 We truly appreciate Senator Leahy’s support.
 Angela Irvine spearheaded the effort to secure these funds on behalf of the College, and we’re so grateful for the excellent relationship Angela and the Institutional Advancement team has maintained with Senator Leahy’s office.”
 Irvine is the College’s director of foundation relations and sponsored programs.

-Ayres said the funding support secured by Leahy “will strengthen the Center for Global Engagement as a pillar of the College’s new strategic plan and expand programs for global engagement to support the academic success, personal and professional growth and career readiness especially of our students.”
+Ayres said the funding support secured by Leahy “will strengthen the Institute for Global Engagement as a pillar of the College’s new strategic plan and expand programs for global engagement to support the academic success, personal and professional growth and career readiness especially of our students.”

 In her application for these funds, Angela Irvine, the College’s director of foundation relations and sponsored programs, explained why Saint Michael’s sought this support: